Sectors: Justice - Security

 Among financed actions

-* This call is an open call for proposals
+* This call for proposals is an open call for proposals

-* Inital duration of the action: 24 months
+* Initial duration of the action: maximum 24 months

 > For priorities 1 and 2: